laminlabs/lamin-blog/docs/intro-to-laminr.md

 ::::
 :::::

-The above saves the `pbmc3k.Rmd` notebook as a "transform", which is shorthand for data transformation, so that it's linked against the output file `pbmc3k/pbmc3k_processed.rds`.
+The above saves the `pbmc3k.Rmd` notebook as a "transform" (shorthand for data transformation), linking it against the output file `pbmc3k/pbmc3k_processed.rds`.
 This is also visible on the LaminHub GUI on the artifact page: [lamin.ai/laminlabs/training/artifact/VugfUMiwR8OtlnIU](https://lamin.ai/laminlabs/training/artifact/VugfUMiwR8OtlnIU)

 <div style="text-align: center">
 <img width="800" src="https://lamin-site-assets.s3.amazonaws.com/.lamindb/VMTTBgRdPy81Fb590000.png">